eonu/sequentia/docs/sections/models/hmm/classifier.rst

 The :class:`.HMMClassifier` can be used to classify:

 - Univariate/multivariate numerical observation sequences, by using :class:`.GaussianMixtureHMM` models.
-- Univariate categorical observation sequences, by using :class:`.MultinomialHMM` models.
+- Univariate categorical observation sequences, by using :class:`.CategoricalHMM` models.

 To classify a new observation sequence :math:`O'`, the :class:`.HMMClassifier` works by: